Welcome to St Vincent College and information that will guide you when making choices either for yourself or your son/daughter or Looked after Child.

 These will accompany students on all trips and visits where such a need has been identified.

-Subject teachers and Curriculum Managers have responsibility for organising trips and visits.
+Subject teachers and Heads of Specialist Curriculum have responsibility for organising trips and visits.
 They will provide the initial Risk Assessment.
-The Learning Support Manager ensures that the initial Risk Assessments reflects the support required for the individual student, thereby reducing associated risks.
+The Head of School for Personalised Learning ensures that the initial Risk Assessments reflects the support required for the individual student, thereby reducing associated risks.

 a) How will I know who can help me?